rossetti/KSLBook/docs/10-Chapter10.md

 ::: {.infobox .note data-latex="{note}"}
 **NOTE!**
-This chapter provides example code of using the KSL to implement advanced Monte Carlo techniques.
+This chapter provides example code of using the KSL to implement experimental design and optimization techniques.
 The full source code of the examples can be found in the accompanying `KSLExamples` project associated with the [KSL repository](https://github.com/rossetti/KSL).
 The files for each example of this chapter can be found [here](https://github.com/rossetti/KSL/tree/main/KSLExamples/src/main/kotlin/ksl/examples/book/chapter10).
 :::

 ## Experimental Design Methods {#ch10doe}